nickmackowski/swiftSUITE/docs/swiftCONTACTS.md

 CONTACTS: 24 Contacts Stored                          ● AES-256 ENCRYPTED
 Last Backup: 07/17/26 09:21                           ● All Contacts Current
 ```
+● AES-256 ENCRYPTED — always shown in green, confirms that all data is encrypted at rest using AES-256-GCM via Apple's CryptoKit.
+● All Contacts Current - All Contacts Current means your backup is up to date.
+If contacts have changed since the last backup, this will update to indicate a backup is recommended.

 The grid shows contact number, name, company, and tags.